 Hello and welcome to Travel with Smudge!

 Growing up, I was lucky that my family travelled lots.
 I’m thankful to say that I saw a decent part of New Zealand throughout my childhood as well as various trips overseas.
 I was fortunate to grow up in the beauty that is Hawke’s Bay (read my first published article here – naturally it’s on the Bay), and after finishing high school I ventured down to Otago University to pursue a double degree in Law and Science (Pharmacology).
 Unfortunately I was a poor student at the time and didn’t get to experience the South Island the way I feel like I should have, although I tried to never say no to any opportunity that did arise.
-My bucket list for seeing the South Island continues to grow, as it such a beautiful part of the world.
+My bucket list for seeing the South Island continues to grow, as it is such a beautiful part of the world.

 In 2014 I headed over to Milan, Italy, for a semester abroad.
-This provided a terrific base for, and excuse, to travel around Europe, which was an opportunity I certainly made the most of.
+This provided a terrific base for, and excuse to, travel around Europe, which was an opportunity I certainly made the most of.
 I stayed there for the better part of the year but it still didn’t feel like long enough.
 I’m not sure I would ever feel like it was long enough.
 I wasn’t due to start at my job until the start of 2015 so when I returned home to New Zealand and I realised that my desire to travel had been fuelled rather than quenched, I was shortly on my way to South East Asia.